mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Personally, I wanted a plain old unmanaged switch.
 I've never used a managed switch, and I didn't expect to have a use for it.
 I have an opnsense firewall with four Ethernet ports, and I could have been using that device at any point to create VLANs, and I never did.
 So why would I start now?

-But I actually couldn't find any unmanaged network switches that met my criteria, so I went with a managed switch.
-I planned to just leave all the basic options and not configure VLANs, but once I got it, I found that it's pretty fun to configure VLANs, and now I want to configure VLANs for everything.
+It turns out, none of the network switches that met my criteria were unmanaged, so I went with a managed switch.

+I planned to accept all the default settings and not configure VLANs.
+Once I got my managed switch, I found that it's pretty fun to configure VLANs.
+Now I want to configure VLANs for everything!

 ### PoE or standard Ethernet?

-The other major choice in networking switchies is whether you want power over Ethernet (PoE) or just plain old Ethernet.

 Certain low-power devices can run entirely from power they draw from the Ethernet cable.
 For example, my home WiFi access point, the Ruckus RXX (TODO: link) supports PoE, so my access point conveniently needs only a single cable for both power and network connectivity.
 And I have PoE HATs for my Raspberry Pis, which enables them to run without a dedicated USB-C power cable.

-So if you have PoE devices or you may purchase some in the future, you may want a PoE switch.
-And then the other question is how many PoE devices do you need to support?
-Most PoE switches only support PoE on a subset of their ports (TODO: is this true), so make sure your switch has enough PoE ports for your devices now and in to the future.
+For you to power a PoE-capable device over Ethernet, you need a switch that supports PoE.
+If you have PoE devices or you may purchase some in the future, you may want a PoE switch.

+If you want a PoE swtich, the next question is how many PoE devices do you need to support?
+Most PoE switches only support PoE on a subset of their ports (TODO: is this true?), so make sure your switch has enough PoE ports for your devices now and in to the future.

 The downside of PoE switches is that they consume more power and they're more expensive (TODO: check).
 If you buy a PoE switch but have no PoE devices, you're wasting money and power on features you can't use.